Microlocal Morse theory of wrapped Fukaya categories: Review of categorical notions

 where $\cones Z$ denotes any set of cones of morphisms in $\C$ representing the elements in $Z$ (regardless of how one chooses such a subset, one notices that $\cones Z$ is a well-defined full subcategory of $\C$, and in particular, $\C[Z^{-1}]$ is unaffected by the choice).
 If $\C$ is not pre-triangulated, one can still define this localization by taking the essential image of $\C$ under

-(see \S\ref{perfpropsec} below for the definition of $\Perf$).
 The tautological localization map $\C \to \C[Z^{-1}]$ possesses a host of nice properties, simply as a special case of the properties of quotients discussed above; we leave it to the reader to spell out the details.